return to CJH Home page About This Website

 Arnie Berger

-His website work generally has been long-term and his role, as it is with this, his primary website, has been webmaster (creator of pages), author and researcher, and also editor, working with other authors.
-The sites include a
+My website work began in 1998, and has been, as it is with this website, webmaster (creator of pages), author and researcher, and also editor, working with others.

-He wrote the "From the Archive" column in the Cleveland Jewish News for a year, ending in October 2011
+My Jewish-themed web work includes sites for Luboml (a vanished shtetl), Congregation Kol HaLev, the Jewish Reconstructionist movement, and Jewish Currents magazine.
+I wrote the "From the Archive" column in the Cleveland Jewish News for a year, ending in October 2011.